kurtosis/kurtosis.github.io/docs/_posts/2023-07-01-alphatensor.markdown

 $$c_1 = a_1b_1 + a_2b_3 \text{, etc.}$$

 Each element of the product requires two multiplications, resulting in eight multiplications overall.
-In 1969, [Strassen][strassen] showed that this can be computed using a two-level method which requires only seven multiplications.
+In 1969, mathematician [Volker Strassen][strassen] showed that this can be computed using a two-level method which requires only seven multiplications.

 ![](/assets/images/strassen_algo.png){: width="200"}